rss logo

 root@debian:~# apt update && apt install nfs-common krb5-user

-Note: you can answer STD.LOCAL and nfs.std.local to questions asked.
-In fact it doesn't matter because we will define this parameters inside the configuration files later.
+Note: you can answer STD.LOCAL and nfs.std.local to the questions asked.
+In fact, it doesn't matter as we w'll define these parameters in the configuration files later.

-• Enable nfs service to make it start at boot:
+• Enable the nfs service to start at at boot time:

 root@debian:~# systemctl enable nfs-client.target